ogs22/cookbook/glossary/ms.md

-An abbreviation for milliseconds, ie thousandths of a second.
+An abbreviation for milliseconds, i.e. thousandths of a second.